khengyun/FaceMask_Agumentation/README.md

 ## Introduction

 The `FaceMask_Augmentation` tool is designed to help users create and adjust facial masks for image augmentation.
 It enables interactive marking and adjustment of points on facial images to generate custom masks.
+After running the `CreateMaskPTS.py` script, you can use the `FaceMasking.py` script to visualize the generated masks on live camera feed.

 ## Prerequisites